Implementing your own design

 Template snippets are handy for reusing blocks of code and included as partials from your theme files.

-You create a snippet by clicking on the create
+You create a snippet by clicking on the create link found under the Snippets folder in the editor.

 To use a snippet you include the file with an optional argument that is passed to the snippet as a variable under its own name.